LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <!--The regression line is only able to use information regarding $X$, so, consequently, there is bound to be some difference between our predicted level of $Y$, given our knowledge of $X$ (the regression line) and the actual level of $Y$ (the actual location of the points in the scatterplot).-->

-We revise our regression equation to represent each value of $Y$ (rather than the predicted value of $Y$) and take into account error:
+We revise our regression equation to represent each value of $Y$ (rather than the predicted value of $Y$) that takes into account residuals:

 <br>